-2. POTATO PRODUCTION AND PROCESSING.
+22. POTATO PRODUCTION AND PROCESSING.
 Spring term.
 Credit three hours.
 Lectures, T Th 10.
 East Roberts 222.
 Laboratory, T or W 2-4:30.
 East Roberts 223.
 Professor Ora Smith.

 General principles and practical phases of potato production, storage, and processing are discussed.
 Growth processes and soil environmental factors are emphasized as influencing production.
 Topics such as storage methods, grading, packaging, cooking quality, nutritive value, processing, and industrial uses of potatoes also are studied.
-Two field trips are taken to potato farms and processing plants.
+Two field trips, one of which is all day, are taken to potato farms and processing plants.